 One of the most frequently asked questions we get asked is whether our cartridges will void a printer manufacturer’s warranty.
-The answer is NO – it will not!

 When your computer is under load – due to, say, playing a game or running video editing software – the components inside have to work harder than usual, which causes them to produce more heat.
-While most desktop/laptop manufacturers do a pretty good job of ensuring this heat dissipates safely and efficiently, it’s inevitable that your computer will get warmer when performing demanding tasks.

 A week ago, Microsoft released Windows 10 Insider Preview build 17074 to the Fast ring with quite a few new features.
 Since then, the company has been releasing fixes for current versions of the OS that fix an issue that was causing PCs with AMD processors to become unbootable.